Try Bifrost Enterprise free for 14 days.

 Is OpenRouter down right now?

-Check the status indicator at the top of this page — it pulls directly from OpenRouter's official status page.
+Check the status indicator at the top of this page.
+It pulls directly from OpenRouter's official status page.
 If OpenRouter is experiencing any issues, you'll see it reflected here.
+This real-time monitoring helps teams quickly identify whether performance problems are caused by OpenRouter infrastructure or their own systems.

 What does this OpenRouter status page track?

 This page tracks OpenRouter API, Provider routing, and Model access aggregation using data from OpenRouter's official status page.
-Note that OpenRouter only exposes current status publicly — historical incident data is not available.
+Note that OpenRouter only exposes current status publicly.
+Historical incident data is not available.
+For automated failover during outages, consider using Bifrost AI Gateway.

 How often is OpenRouter status updated here?

-We check OpenRouter's status page every 60 seconds.
+We check OpenRouter's status page every 60 seconds to ensure you get near real-time status updates.
 How quickly issues show up here depends on how fast OpenRouter updates their own official status.
+For production systems that need instant failover, Bifrost can automatically detect and route around degraded providers.

 Why monitor OpenRouter status?

-What can I do if OpenRouter goes down?
+What should I do when OpenRouter goes down?